 Lead can be released from the glaze or decoration on the surface of the dish and pass into the food or drink in the dish.
 This is called "leaching."
 Then, when you eat the food, the lead gets into your body.
 The amount of lead that leaches from a dish depends on the amount of lead in the dish, the type of glazing that is used, how the dish is used, what kind of food is put in it, and how long food is left in the dish.

 Proposition 65 is a law that requires businesses in California to provide warnings when they expose the public to significant amounts of chemicals that cause cancer, birth defects, or reproductive harm.
 Lead is one of the chemicals covered by this law.
 Tableware with lead levels below Proposition 65 standards is considered safe to use.
 Tableware that exceeds Proposition 65 lead levels may be sold, but only with a written warning.
 The U. S. Food and Drug Administration (FDA) also regulates the sale of tableware that contains lead.
-Tableware exceeding the FDA levels cannot be legally sold in the U.S. For more detailed information about regulations governing lead in tableware, please see the section Regulation of Lead in Tableware.
+Tableware exceeding the FDA levels cannot be legally sold in the U.S. For more detailed information about regulations governing lead in tableware, please see the Lead in Tableware Resource List page.

 What Dishes May Expose You to Lead

 You cannot tell for sure whether a dish has lead just by looking at it.
 However, some types of dishes are more likely to have lead.

 - Traditional glazed terra cotta ware made in some Latin American countries, such as Mexican bean pots.
 They are often quite rustic and usually have a transparent glaze.
 Unless they are specifically labeled as lead-free or sin plomo (Spanish), use of these pots for cooking is especially hazardous and should be stopped at once.